-IV = ; GDP = ;

-Notes: First stage results of 2SLS instrumental variable regressions.
+First stage results of 2SLS instrumental variable regressions.
 Dependent variable is Islamic law as a source of legislation in columns (1)–(3) and supremacy of Islamic law in columns (4)–(6).
 The excludable instruments are the log-distance to Mecca and an indicator for Arab conquest.
 All models include region- and year-fixed effects; country-clustered standard errors are shown in parentheses: *0.05, **0.01 and ***0.001.

-[AQ: Please indicate where the citation for “***, **” should appear in Table X.]

 Table A.4.

 Alternative Democracy Measures as Dependent Variables, OLS.